I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 How close to the line can you get without going over and violating the law?

-Just like umpires, just like uh in football, referees define what is out of bounds, what is foul.
+Just like umpires, just like in football, referees define what is out of bounds, what is foul.

 The line is intent.

-The USA asked where's the line, and they decided the line is intent.
+The USA asked, where's the line, and they decided the line is intent.

 And intent matters in the law very much.

-The difference between negligent homicide, for example, manslaughter, and murder in the first degree is intent.
+The difference between negligent homicide, for example, manslaughter, and murder in the first degree, is intent.

 Without intent, it's negligent homicide.